Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/xacml.md

 ### Resource
 The resource section defines the app resource the rule
- - org - The owner of the app
+ - org - The organisation who is responsible for the app
  - app - The app id
  - task/event - The task or identifier of the bpmn process.
 [See example process](https://github.com/Altinn/altinn-studio/blob/master/src/AltinnCore/Templates/workflow.bpmn).